 Strength training and swimming

-Strength training has been a frequent and sometimes hotly debated topic within the world of swimming ever since the 1950s.
-That was when strength training started to become fashionable as a complementary form of training in a number of sports.
-Already in 1942, during the middle of a destructive world war, David Armbruster pointed out the benefits of training on land in his book Swimming and Diving, even if this didn’t concern using weights.
-Armbruster instead recommended that the swimmer run on the spot and stretch his or her groin.
-Swimmers were advised not to lift weights, as it was believed that weight training would build muscles that would limit flexibility and make the swimmer heavier.
+Strength training has been a frequent and sometimes hotly debated topic in the swimming world since the 1950s when it started to become fashionable as a complementary form of training for a number of sports.
+In 1942, during the middle of a destructive world war, coach David Armbruster pointed out the benefits of training on land in his book Swimming and Diving.
+Armbruster recommended that the swimmer run in place and stretch his or her groin.
+Swimmers were advised not to lift weights as it was believed that weight training would build muscles that would limit flexibility and make the swimmer heavier.
 However, the perspective on strength training was about to change.
-In the 1970s, even chess players were seen as having to engage in strength training, which is why Bobby Fischer was seen both lifting dumbbells and pulling a chest expander.
+In the 1970s, even chess players engaged in strength training—Bobby Fischer was seen both lifting dumbbells and pulling a chest expander.

 The first wave of heavier strength training may without a doubt be attributed to James “Doc” Counsilman.
 Prior to Counsilman, American coaches hadn’t been all that interested in research.
-Doc Counsilman was born in December 1920 and already as a young boy, he developed an interest in fish and other animals moving in water.
+Doc Counsilman was born in December 1920 and as a young boy developed an interest in fish and other water animals.
 In his hometown of St. Louis, he’d capture snakes, which he then dropped into the bath tub at home to see how they swam.
-When he himself fell into the water when he was thirteen years old, he decided to learn how to swim.
-But swimming cost money, so he had to work extra at several different places to be able to afford swimming at the YMCA.
+After he fell into the water when he was 13 years old, he decided to learn how to swim.
+But swimming at the YMCA cost money, so he had to work extra at several places to be able to afford it.

-Counsilman was a college swimmer in his 20s when David Armbruster, who served as the head coach at the University of Iowa, published his Swimming and Diving.
+Counsilman was a college swimmer in his 20s when David Armbruster, who served as the head coach at the University of Iowa, published Swimming and Diving.
 After the Japanese humiliated the American men’s team at the 1932 Olympics in Los Angeles, the Americans realized that they had to do something.
-The large universities had had swimming teams competing against each other ever since 1924, but the biggest stars, such as Johnny Weissmuller, preferred swimming for money in hotel pools rather than toiling for night and day with swim training and university studies.
+The large universities had had swimming teams competing against each other since 1924, but the biggest stars, such as Johnny Weissmuller, preferred swimming for money in hotel pools rather than toiling night and day at swim training and university studies.
 Nor was there any American swimming association until 1980.
 The Olympic sports were instead grouped together under the umbrella of AAU, the Amateur Athletic Union.
 Its chairman, Avery Brundage, arranged the first national college championships in swimming in 1937, where Michigan beat Ohio State.

-The University of Michigan had the charismatic coach Matthew Mann, who had a deep passion when it came to teaching others how to swim.
+The University of Michigan had the charismatic coach Matthew Mann, who had a deep passion for teaching others how to swim.
 Mann was born in the English town of Leeds and came from a poor home.
-As a kid, he was only able to afford going swimming once a week – on the so-called “dirty days,” meaning the day before the pool was cleaned when it only cost a penny.
-Mann became a British junior champion already at the age of nine and a senior champion at the age of fourteen.
-At the age of twenty, he emigrated to New York without a nickel in his pocket.
+As a kid, he could only afford to go swimming once a week—on the so-called “dirty days;” it only cost a penny to swim the day before the pool was cleaned.
+Mann became a British junior champion at the age of 9 and a senior champion at the age of 14.
+At the age of 20, he emigrated to New York without a nickel in his pocket.